radman13666/radman13666.github.io/_posts/2021-07-18-overpass3-hosting.markdown

 From the test, it was found there was sensitive information disclosed, despite it being encrypted.
 This information was used to compromise the web server and read targeted information i.e. the `web.flag`.
 The server was found to be running a local and misconfgured service that allowed the acquisition of the `user.flag` and further go ahead to obtain fully unlimited system privileges to read `root.flag` and take over the system.

 From the results of this test, it is recommended that Overpass focus on secure service configuration, strong and enforced password policy and proper backup and encryption strategies.
-This is greatly increase the defenses on the web server and reduce it's attack surface.
+This will greatly increase the defenses on the web server and reduce it's attack surface.

 ## FINDINGS AND REMEDIATIONS